c0rnch1p/Dummy/readme.md

 cd '/usr/share/Dummy' && ./'install.sh'
 ```
 The same process is followed when any changes are made to the system source code.
 Dummy
-files are given the '.txt' extension when named but it isnt required when updating the
+files are given the '.txt' extension when named but it can be omitted when updating the
 arrays.
 The '.txt' extension as well as the 'dummyfiles/' section of the path are being
 handled from within 'dummy.c'.
 ##